 Already, there’s been significant unrest, which doesn’t seem likely to abate anytime soon.

-turned out Sunday to call for the resignation of Rousseff, who is resoundingly unpopular in Brazil because of its faltering economy and corruption even before the Lula da Silva allegations surfaced.
+Hundreds of thousands turned out Sunday to call for the resignation of Rousseff, who is resoundingly unpopular in Brazil because of its faltering economy and corruption even before the Lula da Silva allegations surfaced.

 The streets of major Brazilian cities filled again with protesters Wednesday night, some of them violent.
 State-run news reported that police used rubber bullets, tear gas and pepper spray to break up protesters who had been throwing cans outside the Presidential Palace in Brasilia.

 The Presidential Palace was ground zero again Thursday.